What is Drip?

 Who is Drip For?

-This review will look at both the strengths and weaknesses of Drip.
+This review will look at both the strengths and weaknesses of Drip, as it relates to the development of the strategies discussed above.
 My goal is to help you learn if your business will be best off with Drip, or if you should continue looking at other email marketing options.

 - You have high levels of traffic